-1.25.4 OPTIONS
+1.26.4 OPTIONS

 - -S, --server (Server Mode) Run the compiler in Server Mode.
-This starts an HTTP server. - -?, -h, --help Show the help message. - -v, --version Show the version. - --verbose Print what the compiler is thinking.
+This starts an HTTP server.

+- -?, -h, --help Show the help message.

+- -v, --version Show the version.

+- --verbose Print what the compiler is thinking.
 (Warning: It thinks a lot.) - --isa <string> Compile for the qubit architecture defined by <string>, which can be either 8Q, 20Q, 16QMUX, or a path to a QPU description file. - -p, --protoquil Prescribe that the input and output must be ProtoQuil, which is Quil that is comprised of gates and measurements, with no control flow. - --port <port> (Server Mode) Run quilc in server mode on port <port>. - -d, --compute-gate-depth Print a calculated gate depth for the provided circuit as an appended Quil comment.
 (Requires -p.) - -2, --compute-2Q-gate-depth Print a calculated multiqubit gate depth for the provided circuit as an appended Quil comment.
 (Requires -p.
 Ignores the blacklist and whitelist.) - --compute-gate-volume Print a calculated gate volume for the provided circuit as an appended Quil comment.
-(Requires -p.)

-- -r, --compute-runtime Print a calculated estimated runtime for the provided circuit as an appended Quil comment.
+(Requires -p.) - -r, --compute-runtime Print a calculated estimated runtime for the provided circuit as an appended Quil comment.
 (Requires -p.) - -f, --compute-fidelity Print a calculated estimated compiled circuit fidelity for the provided circuit as an appended Quil comment.
 (Requires -p.) - -u, --compute-unused-qubits Print a list of unused qubits as an appended Quil comment.
 (Requires -p.) - -t, --show-topological-overhead Print the number of SWAP gates incurred for topological reasons for the provided circuit as an appended Quil comment.
-(Requires -p.) - --gate-blacklist <gate-list> When calculating statistics, ignore the gates present in the commaseparated list of names of <gate-list>. - --gate-whitelist <gate-list> When calculating statistics, consider only the gates present in the commaseparated list of names of <gate-list>. - --time-limit <limit-ms> (Server Mode) Limit the amount of time for a single request to approximately <limit-ms> milliseconds.
-By default, this value is 0, which indicates an unlimited amount of time is allowed. - --without-pretty-printing Disable pretty printing of numerical quantities (e.g., multiples of pi) in compiled output. - --prefer-gate-ladders Use gate ladders, instead of the SWAP gate, to implement long-ranged gates, when possible. - -j, --json-serialize Serialize the output of compilation as a JSON object. - -s, --print-logical-schedule Include the logically parallelized schedule in JSON output.
+(Requires -p.) - --gate-blacklist <gate-list> When calculating statistics, ignore the gates present in the comma-separated list of names of <gate-list>. - --gate-whitelist <gate-list> When calculating statistics, consider only the gates present in the comma-separated list of names of <gate-list>. - --time-limit --time-limit <ll>--time-limit <ll>--tim - --without-pretty-printing Disable pretty printing of numerical quantities (e.g., multiples of pi) in compiled output. - --prefer-gate-ladders Use gate ladders, instead of the SWAP gate, to implement long-ranged gates, when possible. - -j, --json-serialize Serialize the output of compilation as a JSON object. - -s, --print-logical-schedule Include the logically parallelized schedule in JSON output.
 (Requires -p.) - -m, --compute-matrix-reps Print the matrix representation of a compiled ProtoQuil program.
 Additionally, verify that this matrix matches the matrix representation of the input program.
 (Requires -p.
 Note that this is a very expensive operation.) - --enable-state-prep-reductions Perform program optimizations by assuming that the quantum state starts in the zero state.

-1.25.5 EXAMPLES
+1.26.5 EXAMPLES